StevenCK1/Personal_website/README.md

 Landing page

-- add animation to the short text description
+- add animation to the short text description ✅
-- find picture to display instead of dark vader
-- or maybe try star wars pun

 About Me

 - Sections:

-1. Skills & proficiency?(bar with solid colours)
+1. About me paragraph ✅
-2. Experience
+2. tech used ✅

 Portfolio